College Level Exam Program (CLEP®)

 Pass Rates

 People often refer to published pass rates to get a sense of how hard or easy an exam is.
 While I do think there is something to that perspective, a student’s background and motivation to study a subject shouldn’t be discounted.
 For instance, the Spanish Language CLEP has held the position of “best pass rates” for years, but that doesn’t mean every student starting from scratch is more likely to pass Spanish than math!
-That pass rate probably represents the large number of bilingual people we have in this country and not the “easiness” of the material.
+That pass rate probably reflects the large number of bilingual people in this country, not the “easiness” of the material.

 As such, I like to break the pass rates down by high school category.
 This allows you to look at your teen’s high school schedule and choose an “easy” exam from the category you need.